YEI UCAS free application guide for 2027 entry.

 5) Originality and independence of thought

-Extracurricular = things you do outside school that aren’t directly linked to the subject you’re applying for (sport, music, volunteering, part-time work, societies, etc).
-These can show discipline and transferable skills, but they’re rarely what differentiates you for the most competitive courses.
+Extracurricular = things you do outside school that are not directly linked to the subject you are applying for, such as sport, music, volunteering, part-time work, or societies.
+These can show discipline and transferable skills, but they are rarely what differentiates you for the most competitive courses.

-Supercurricular = things you do outside the curriculum that are directly linked to your subject and take you beyond the A-level syllabus (reading around the subject, independent essays/projects, lectures you reflect on, online courses, competitions, relevant work experience, etc).
-This is where you prove academic interest and independent thinking.
+Super-curricular = things you do outside the curriculum that are directly linked to your subject and take you beyond the A-level syllabus, such as reading around the subject, independent essays or projects, lectures you reflect on, online courses, competitions, or relevant work experience.
+This is where you show academic interest and independent thinking.

-LSE admissions said the following about a student who dedicated a big section of their Personal statement to being a football captain and did not reflect enough on their subject.
+LSE admissions gave the following comment about a student who dedicated a large section of their personal statement to being a football captain, but did not reflect enough on their subject:

 “The applicant has reflected on the transferable skills they have developed by leading the football team.